Spring Energized Seals & Spring-Energized PTFE Seals

 Chemical Resistance Beyond Elastomers

-PTFE jackets handle acids, solvents, ketones, CIP chemicals and ultra-pure media that attack FKM, EPDM or NBR.
+PTFE jackets resist acids, solvents, ketones, CIP chemicals, and ultra-pure media that attack FKM, EPDM, and NBR.
+Suitable for HF, H₂SO₄, concentrated NaOH, ketones, and mixed aggressive process streams where no elastomer is viable.

-Best for: Chemical processing, semiconductor wet benches, pharma skids
+Best for: Chemical processing reactors, semiconductor wet benches, pharmaceutical skids with aggressive cleaning agents

 Low Friction Dynamic Sealing

-Best for: Vacuum chambers, analytical equipment, aseptic filling lines
+Best for: Vacuum chambers, analytical equipment, aseptic filling lines, process systems with pressure-vacuum cycling

 Spring Types